pytries/marisa-trie/README.rst

 There are several Trie classes in this package:

 * ``marisa_trie.Trie`` - read-only trie-based data structure that maps
-  unicode keys to auto-generated unique IDs and supports exact lookups, prefix lookups and searching for all prefixes of a given key;
+  unicode keys to auto-generated unique IDs and supports exact and prefix lookups;

 * ``marisa_trie.RecordTrie`` - read-only trie-based data structure that
   maps unicode keys to lists of data tuples.
 All tuples must be of the